bomonike/bomonike.github.io/microsoft-ai.md

    https://portal.azure.com/?quickstart=True#view/Microsoft_Azure_Resources/QuickstartCenterBlade
    * <a target="_blank" href="https://portal.azure.com/?quickstart=True#view/Microsoft_Azure_Resources/QuickstartTutorialBlade/checklistId/get-started-with-azure/sectionId/get-started-deploy-resource/lessonId/get-started-deploy-sql-databases">Effortless create SQL database</a> using new vCore (not old DTU) purchasing model always-on

-   <a target="_blank" href="https://portal.azure.com/">https://portal.azure.com</a>
+   <a target="_blank" href="https://portal.azure.com/">https://portal.azure.com</a> (Azure Cloud Shell)

+1. Setup a CLI scripting environment in <a target="_blank" href="https://shell.azure.com">https://shell.azure.com</a> <a target="_blank" href="https://bomonike.github.io/mac-setup/">like I describe in my mac-setup page</a>

+   WARNING: A <strong>storage account</strong> is required for the CLI to work AND it costs money per month.

 1. Open your Command Terminal.

-1. Setup a CLI scripting environment in shell.azure.com.
-<a target="_blank" href="https://bomonike.github.io/mac-setup/">like I describe in my mac-setup page</a>
+On macOS, use Terminal.
+On Windows, use cmd, Bash (Windows Terminal) or PowerShell.

 1. Use CLI to <a href="#CognitiveServices">Create a Cognitive Service</a> to get keys to call the first REST API from among <a target="_blank" href="https://github.com/Azure-Samples/cognitive-services-REST-api-samples">sample calls</a> to <a target="_blank" href="https://docs.microsoft.com/en-us/rest/api/azure/">many REST APIs</a>: the <a href="#TextTranslation">Translator Text API</a>.